liyueyikate/scBIRD/README.md

 ## Installation

-You can install the released version of scBIRD from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of scBIRD from github:

 ``` r
 devtools::install_github("liyueyikate/scBIRD")